-The computational performance of benchmark experiments can be optimized by the choice of the blocking length nproma, the radiation sub-blocking length rcc, and the communication method.
-As discussed already in Sect. ??, the most important point for execution on GPU is to have all data in a single block on each MPI domain.
-At the same time the GPU memory must be sufficient to store the local data given the (large) block size.

-For Piz Daint the 1024 nodes setup for the R2B9 grid then has a nproma value of ca. 20000.
+- The computational performance of benchmark experiments can be optimized by the choice of the blocking length nproma, the radiation sub-blocking length rcc, and the communication method.
+As discussed already in Sect. ??, the most important point for execution on GPU is to have all data in a single block on each MPI domain, thus including the grid points for which computations are needed as well as the halo points needed as input for horizontal operations in dynamics and transport.
+At the same time the GPU memory must be sufficient to store the local data given the (large) block size. - For Piz Daint the 1024 nodes setup for the R2B9 grid then has a nproma value of ca. 20000.
 Based on this the 21000.
-The single node benchmarking was made on uses the R2B4 grid with 160 resolution that has a total of 20480 cells and hence npromais set to this value.
+The single node benchmarking was made on uses the R2B4 grid with 160 resolution that has a total of 20480 cells and hence nproma = 20480.
 Strong scaling tests are based on a 64-times larger grid, the R2B7 grid with 20 resolution, using 64 to 1024 nodes.
-Thus the initial 64 node setup uses practically the same amount of memory per node as the small single node test, while the largest setup has a 16 times smaller block size.
-The weak scaling tests consist of the same R2B7 setup on 64 nodes used for strong scaling and the 16 times larger R2B9 setup on 1024 nodes, which is the size used for QUBICC experiments.
-This largest setup has therefore again a block size therefore have comparable block sizes of ca. 20000, 21000.
+Thus the initial 64 node setup uses practically the same amount of memory per node as the small single node test, while the largest setup has a ca. 16 times smaller block size.
+The weak scaling tests consist of the same R2B7 setup on 64 nodes used for strong scaling and the 16 times larger R2B9 setup on 1024 nodes, which is the size used for OUBICC experiments.
+This - largest setup has therefore again a block size therefore have comparable block sizes of ca. 20000.-21000.

-A second performance parameter consists in the size of the sub-blocking used for radiation, which was introduced to reduce the memory requirement of the radiation and thus to allow the usage of single blocks for all other components of the model.
-For setups with nproma close to 20000-21000 tests showed that the maximum length for the sub-blocking is 800.
-In the strong scaling series, where the grid size per node is 16 times smaller at 1024 nodes, nproma for single blocks is accordingly smaller and thus the radiation sub-block size can be increased to 1280, so that no sub-blocking is needed when reaching 1024 nodes.
-Both blocking parameters are compiled in Table ??.
+A second performance parameter consists in the size of the sub-blocking used for radiation, rcc, which was introduced to reduce the memory requirement of the radiation and thus to allow the usage of single blocks for all other components of the model.
+For setups on Piz Daint with nproma close to 20000-21000, tests showed that the maximum length for the

+- 830 sub-blocking rcc is 800.
+800 (Table ??), thus splitting a data block into 26 sub-blocks for the radiation calculation.
+In the strong scaling series, where the the increasing number of nodes reduces the the grid size per node is 16 times smaller at and npromaaccordingly, which allows to increase rcc.
+Only for 512 nodes it showed that having rcc = 1280, which amounts to two sub-blocks of equal size, was more efficient to compute the radiation than having a maximum rcc of ca. 2000, which triggers two radiation calls with quite unequal block sizes of ca. 2000 and 560.
+Finally, for 1024 nodes, for single blocks is - 835 accordinglysmaller and thus the radiation sub-block sizecan be increased to 1280, so that rcc = 1280 covers the full data block so that a single radiation call is sufficient, i.e. no sub-blocking is needed when reaching 1024 nodes.Both blocking parameters are compiled in Table ??. sub-blocking takes place.